 Sean Douglas has more than 17 years of experience working extensively with Cisco technology.
 He is a Cisco Systems Engineer that consults with a variety of clients to design, implement, and maintain their Cisco Collaboration solutions.
 Sean is CCNP in Routing and Switching, Wireless, and Collaboration.

-Course Overview [Autogenerated] Hi, everyone.
-My name is Shawn Douglas and I wanna welcome you to my course.
-Cisco Collaboration Core Implementing Call Control.
-I'm a Cisco engineer instructor.
-See Sienna and CCMP and collaboration Routing and switching Data center and now Devon.
-Yet today's complex collaboration deployments require reliability and predictability.
-We need to be able to ensure that our customers can communicate with anyone anywhere and adherence to our call routing policy.
-We're gonna show you how to do that in Cisco Collaboration Core Implementing Call Control, which is the fourth course in a series that we're creating for you on Cisco collaboration Core technology.
-We're going to show you how to configure calling privileges, perform digit manipulation, examine a Plus E 1 64 globalized IOL plan and deploy Unity Connection Voicemail.
+Course Overview Hi, everyone.
+My name is Sean Douglas, and I want to welcome you to my course, Cisco Collaboration Core: Implementing Call Control.
+I'm a Cisco engineer, instructor, CCNA and CCNP in Collaboration, Routing and Switching, Data Center, and now DevNet.
+Today's complex collaboration deployments require reliability and predictability.
+We need to be able to ensure that our customers can communicate with anyone anywhere in adherence to our call routing policy.
+We're going to show you how to do that.
+In Cisco Collaboration Core: Implementing Call Control, which is the fourth course in a series that we're creating for you on Cisco Collaboration Core technology, we're going to show you how to configure calling privileges, perform digit manipulation, examine a +E164 globalized dial plan, and deploy Unity Connection voicemail.
 By the end of this course, you'll understand how to implement this technology in your Cisco collaboration deployments and be well on your way to passing the Cisco Collaborations Core exam.
-Before beginning this course, you should have a basic understanding of iPod networking in Cisco collaboration, which you can get in our courses Cisco collaboration, core infrastructure and design, Cisco collaboration, core provisioning, endpoints and implementing the DIA plan, Cisco Collaboration Core Implementing Cisco, IOS, Gateway and Media Resource is I hope you'll join us as we save you time and show you the step by step configurations in the Cisco Collaboration core implementing call control course at Pluralsight.
+Before beginning this course, you should have a basic understanding of IP networking and Cisco collaboration, which you can get in our courses Cisco Collaboration Core: Infrastructure and Design, Cisco Collaboration Core: Provisioning Endpoints and Implementing the Dial Plan, Cisco Collaboration Core: Implementing Cisco IOS Gateway and Media Resources.
+I hope you'll join us as we save you time and show you the step‑by‑step configurations in the Cisco Collaboration Core: Implementing Call Control course, at Pluralsight.